makerscraft/launch-kit/pitch/README.md

 ## Platforms & community (what)

-Le Wagon is not a traditional coding school.
-We've built and iterate custom tools & platforms during 2 years with more than 300 challenges and 45 lectures, getting rid of every friction in the learning process.
+Le Wagon is not a traditional coding school. **We've built and iterate custom tools & platforms during 2 years** with more than 300 challenges and 45 lectures, **getting rid of every friction in the learning process**.
 Every day, students are pair programming and pushing their solution using git & Github to be automatically corrected, from day one.

-Above the platforms & tools, applying to Le Wagon means you enroll in an awesome community.
-At the end of the 2 months you speak the same language as your 300+ alumni peers.
-You can help each other and share tips on Le Wagon's chat, you can get answers to your questions and will keep learning after the 2 months
+Above the platforms & tools, **applying to Le Wagon means enrolling in an fantastic community**.
+At the end of the 2 months you'll speak the same language as your 300+ peers.
+You can help each other, share tips on Le Wagon's chat, get answers to your questions and keep learning and making progress.

-Le Wagon community is simply the best tech community you can imagine.
-You can ask any alumni!
+Le Wagon's community is simply **the best tech community** you can imagine.
+You can ask any student!

 ## Figures & achievements